mithril-security/blind_llama_client/docs/docs/getting-started/how-we-achieve-zero-trust.md

 ### 1. Hardening the AI server to ensure privacy

 We remove all admin/operator access from the AI server, such as SSH access to the machine.
 This means that once the AI server is running, we are blind to data sent to the service.
 Because we have no access to data, we can neither see it nor use it for any other purposes.
-This ensures that no insider threat can impact our production services.
+This ensures that no insider threat can impact the production services.

 We provide more details about **hardened systems** in our [concepts guide](../concepts/hardened-systems.md).